ETH-Unity/EthNetwork/README.md

 ![UML_IMAGE](Diagrams/User-Device_UML.png)

 #### DeviceDevice Contract
 The DeviceDevice smart contract is designed to manage interactions between IoT devices.
 In this case, it links a sensor and a fan, enabling the sensor to report temperature data to the blockchain.
+Then the fan fetches the temperature from the blockchain and dynamically changes the fanSpeed according to it.

 ![UML_IMAGE](Diagrams/Device-Device_UML.png)